Nuclear matter as a liquid phase of spontaneously broken semi-classical $SU(2)_L \times SU(2)_R$ chiral perturbation theory: Static chiral nucleon liquids: Acknowledgments

 \section{Acknowledgments}

-This paper is dedicated to BWL's teacher, Gerald Feinberg (1933-1992) who predicted the muon neutrino; and teased emergent physics - positronium, muonium (i.e. renormalizable bound states), the periodic table (i.e. atomic physics), and the polarizability of di-hydrogen (i.e. chemistry) - directly from the Standard Model.

-We thank David M. Jacobs\footnote{ david.m.jacobs83@gmail.com; D.M.
-Jacobs, Department of Physics\&Astronomy, Hamilton College, 198 College Hill Rd., Clinton, NY 13323}, who chose not to co-author this paper, for his co-construction of $Z=N$ Thomas-Fermi non-topological solitons with zero internal and external pressure in section \ref{Nontopological_Solitons}, and his co-extension of them to temperature $T>0$.

-BWL thanks Torleif Ericson and Magda Ericson for valuable discussions.
+We thank David M. Jacobs for his early contributions to this work.
 BJC, BWL and GDS thank Bira van Kolck for crucial discussions.
-BJC and BWL thank Chien-Shiung Wu for teaching them nuclear physics, Robert Serber for many enlightening discussions on basic nuclear physics \cite{Serber1987} and his work on nuclear structure \cite{Serber1976718}.
-BJC and BWL thank IPNO, Universite de Paris Sud, for their hosipitality in summer 2019; while BJC thanks CWRU for its hosplitality in fall 2019.
+We would also like to thank the referee for suggestions that contributed significantly to the quality of the paper.
+BJC and BWL thank IPNO, Universite de Paris Sud, for their hospitality in summer 2019; while BJC thanks CWRU for its hospitality in fall 2019.
 GDS is partially supported by a grant from the US DOE to the particle-astrophysics theory group at CWRU.